JaykeBird/ssui/Docs/ROADMAP.md

 ## Very soon

-- Release version 1.7.1 with minor changes
+- Release version 1.8
+- Keyboard shortcut classes
+- Improvements to FontSelectDialog
+- TabControl improvements (hopefully out of Experimental for the 1.8 release)

 ## 2021 (sooner)

-- TabControl control (already in Experimental)
-- Keyboard shortcut helper classes (already in use in some programs)
 - Rewrite SelectPanel to not base from UserControl
 - Rebase IntegerSpinner/DoubleSpinner under RangeBase class (breaking change)
-- Improvements to FontSelectDialog
 - Finish online documentation

 ## 2021 (later)

-- Port to AvaloniaUI (once 0.10 comes out, will begin testing)
+- Port to AvaloniaUI (0.10 is out, haven't done any testing or porting yet though)
-- Toolbar controls
 - PropertyGrid control
 - Touch/pen support for ImageColorPicker
   - (Keyboard support may be hard)

 ## 2022

-- Drop support for .NET Framework
-- Port to MAUI/WinUI?
+- Port to MAUI?
+- Toolbar controls
 - Ribbon control?